mukerem/project_euler/README.md

 # project_euler
-The solution for project euler problems using a python
+The solution for project euler problems using a Javascript.
+The code is tested in the freecodecamp.org site.